This tetraploid variety produces well and has great flavour.

 - Commercial use?
 Probably not as the sprouting is not even (though would be fine is chitted first).
 Some may even sprout weeks after the first ones do.

-- Fertility: This variety will drop all its flowers before opening (usually in hot weather) until the conditions are just right, then it will flower and produce seed berries as normal.
+- Fertility: This variety will drop all its flowers before or after opening (usually in hot weather) until the conditions are just right, then it will flower and produce seed berries as normal.

 - Planting to sprouting – 4-6 weeks (sporadic if not chitted before planting)